 ….

-We were delighted when Otto Kernberg, one of the primary engineers of the theory squeezed an hour into his busy schedule to speak with us.
-Kernberg, who at age seventy-two still works a seventy-plus-hour workweek, is a renowned psychoanalyst, clinical researcher, developmental theorist, psychiatric treatment innovator?and a legend in the annals of psychology.
+We were delighted when Otto Kernberg, one of the primary engineers of the theory, squeezed an hour into his busy schedule to speak with us.
+Kernberg, who at age seventy-two still works a seventy-plus-hour workweek, is a renowned psychoanalyst, clinical researcher, developmental theorist, psychiatric treatment innovator, and a legend in the annals of psychology.

 Otto Kernberg’s Biographic Note

 A native of Vienna, he immigrated to Chile with his parents during the Second World War.
-He earned his undergraduate, medical and psychoanalytic degrees in Santiago, where he began his professional and academic career in the 1950s.
+He earned his undergraduate, medical, and psychoanalytic degrees in Santiago, where he began his professional and academic career in the 1950s.
 Dr. Kernberg is not only a principal architect of object relations theory but is also widely regarded as the world`s leading expert on borderline personality disorders and pathological narcissism.

-Current President of the International Psychoanalytic Association, founded by Sigmund Freud in 1908, he is also Director of the Personality Disorders Institute and the Cornell Psychotherapy Program at The New York Hospital, Cornell Medical Center and Professor of Psychiatry at the Cornell University Medical College.
+Current President of the International Psychoanalytic Association, founded by Sigmund Freud in 1908, he is also Director of the Personality Disorders Institute and the Cornell Psychotherapy Program at The New York Hospital, Cornell Medical Centre, and Professor of Psychiatry at the Cornell University Medical College.
 He is the author or coauthor of thirteen books as well as dozens of research papers.

-In his more than forty years of research, including clinical work with severely disturbed patients, Dr. Kernberg has inquired with laser-like precision into the subatomic components of the psyche and identified what he believes are the most fundamental building blocks in the construction of self-identity.
+In his more than forty years of research, including clinical work with severely disturbed patients, Dr. Kernberg has enquired with laser-like precision into the subatomic components of the psyche and identified what he believes are the most fundamental building blocks in the construction of self-identity.
 In our conversation, as he walked me through the basics of object relations theory, I was drawn with him into looking at human experience through the piercing clarity of the object relations microscope.

 Sense of Self